for book lovers, in the south of France

 Dr M Montagu MBChB MRCGP MedHypDip NLP Master Cert Prof Life Coach Cert Counseling CertEAGALA Cert

-The venue, deep in the heart of Gascony, less than two hours’ drive south-east of Bordeaux, near a small town called Eauze, is located on several acres of lush, green meadows and is surrounded by vineyards, woods, orchards, and sunflower fields.
+The venue, deep in the heart of Gascony, near a small town called Eauze, is located on several acres of lush, green meadows and is surrounded by vineyards, woods, orchards, and sunflower fields.
 Secluded but not isolated, this 200-year-old farmhouse is only 3km from a typical local town with all amenities.

 Further afield, you’ll find vineyards, woods, medieval villages, bottomless lakes, orchards, and of course, the Camino de Santiago de Compostela.

-The authentic Landaise farmhouse, some 200 years old and lovingly restored, is set on two levels, with two bedrooms on the ground floor and one on the first floor with glorious views of the surrounding woods, meadows, vineyards and sunflower fields.
+The authentic Landaise farmhouse is set on two levels, with two bedrooms on the ground floor and one on the first floor with glorious views of the surrounding woods, meadows, vineyards and sunflower fields.
 Some of the bedrooms on the ground floor have doors directly onto a patio and into the garden.
 Each has a small seating area.
 There are several seating spots in the garden.

 The heart of the house is the reading room, snug and warm in the winter, heated by a Godin wood burner.